Fort Wolcott

 Fort Wolcott was a fortification on the small Goat Island in Newport Harbor of Narragansett Bay less than 1 mile west of the city of Newport, Rhode Island.
 The attacks on HMS St John and HMS Liberty occurred near the fort.

 Fort Anne

 An earthen Fort Anne, built on Goat Island in 1702 or 1703 during the War of Spanish Succession, taking the name of Anne, Queen of Great Britain.
 The fort with 12 guns lasted until 1724.

 Fort George

 In 1730, the fort returned to service under a new name, Fort George after King George II of Great Britain.
 In 1738, defenders of Rhode Island built a stone fortification on the site with perhaps fifty guns.

-In 1764, residents of Newport, Rhode Island, took over Fort George and fired shots at St John with a crew that allegedly stole from local merchants.
+In 1764, residents of Newport, Rhode Island, took over Fort George and fired shots at HMS St John under orders from the governor of Rhode Island and the General Assembly.
 In another early act of rebellion against British rule, Rhode Islanders in 1769 burned the British customs ship Liberty when it drifted to the north end of Goat Island.